Add SSL certificate to a website

 5. Installing the certificate.

-The process to re-key SSL certification is almost iddentical to the above.
+The process to re-key SSL certification is almost identical to the above.

 IONOS offers a free SSL certificate for each domain registered with them.